 The minimum required scores are 95 for the Internet-based TOEFL and 7.0 for the IELTS test.
 Preferred score for the Internet-based TOEFL would be 100.
 Students for whom their first language is not English and who do not have a TOEFL or IELTS score may elect to be tested by the English for International Students (EIS) program in the Duke University Graduate School.
 For the language test, students will be asked to participate in a Skype interview (15 minutes), write an academic essay (45 minutes), and answer questions about a reading (30 minutes).
 The test will begin with a Skype interview, after which students will be sent a reading with questions and a writing prompt.
 Following the interview, they will be required to submit their responses to the reading and writing components within an hour and 15 minutes.
 After the test, EIS will report the results to the student and the program within one week.

-Please complete the following steps to register for the English language exam through Duke’s EIS Office:
+Please complete the following steps to register for the English language exam through Duke’s EIS Office.
+You must submit your registration for the exam by April 14:

 Step One: Go to the Test Application page and click on Apply Now.